Ezibenroc/robot/README.md

 no such cell exist, it will chose randomly among all the free cells.
 If there is no free cell at all, it stays in place.

-Once the robot chosed a cell, it performs a move query to the arbiter, and informs the other robots of this new action.
+Once the robot chose a cell, it performs a move query to the arbiter, and informs the other robots of this new action.
 By doing so, all robots know in real-time what cells have been visited.